pivotal/docs-tap/scst-scan/upgrading.md

 Before you upgrade Supply Chain Security Tools - Scan:

-* Upgrade the Tanzu Application Platform following the instructions in [Upgrading Tanzu Application Platform](../upgrading.md)
+* Upgrade the Tanzu Application Platform by following the instructions in [Upgrading Tanzu Application Platform](../upgrading.md)

 ## <a id="general-upgrades"></a> General Upgrades for Supply Chain Security Tools - Scan

-When you're upgrading to any version of Supply Chain Security Tools - Scan these are some of the factors to keep in mind for accomplishing this task successfully:
+When you're upgrading to any version of Supply Chain Security Tools - Scan these are some factors to accomplish this task successfully:

 1. Inspect the [Release Notes](../release-notes.md) for the version you're upgrading to.
-There you can find if there is any breaking changes for the installation.
+There you can find any breaking changes for the installation.
 2. Get the values schema for the package version you're upgrading to by running:

     ```tanzu package available get scanning.apps.tanzu.vmware.com/$VERSION --values-schema -n tap-install